-In such a case, one can modify the script "pakcshome/scripts/makesavedstate" in order to change the SWI-Prolog default settings for memory limits of generated Curry applications.
-11 This can be done by changing the definition of the variable SWILIMITS at the beginning of this script.
+in order to change the SWI-Prolog default settings for memory limits of generated Curry applications and before installing the system by "make".
+To change the actual memory limits, one should change the definition of the variable SWILIMITS at the beginning of this script.
 Since different versions of SWI-Prolog have different command-line options, the correct setting depends on the version of SWI-Prolog:

-SWI-Prolog 7.: For instance, to set the maximum limit for the local stack to 2 GB (on 64bit machines, the default of SWI-Prolog is 1 GB), one change the definition in this script to
+SWI-Prolog 7.: For instance, to set the maximum limit for the local stack to 4 GB (on 64bit machines, the default of SWI-Prolog is 1 GB), one change the definition in this script to

 '''

-SWILIMITS="-L2G -G0 -T0"
+SWILIMITS="-L4G -G0 -T0"

 '''

-SWI-Prolog 8.: For instance, to use 4 GB for all stacks (on 64bit machines, the default of SWI-Prolog is 1 GB), one change the definition in this script to
+SWI-Prolog 8.: For instance, to use 8 GB for all stacks (on 64bit machines, the default of SWI-Prolog is 1 GB), one change the definition in this script to

 '''

-SWILIMITS="--stack_limit=4g"
+SWILIMITS="--stack_limit=8g"

 '''